ragingrooster/ragingrooster.github.io/about.md

 title: About
 ---

-There's a great deal of amazing resources out there related to malware and malware analysis, but I feel it is still difficult to become a "malware analyst," let alone a "reverse engineer".

-I personally consider the books Malware: Fighting Malicious Code, Malware Analyst's Cookbook, and Practical Malware Analysis bibles on the subject.
-But, these books alone have over two-thousand pages!
-So, how can someone read these books and other resources, retain the information, and practically apply it?
-Why, take lots of notes of course!

-This blog is my attempt to organize, store, and build upon my knowledge of malware and malware analysis in hopes of becoming a reverse engineer.
-I'm hoping it ends up as a sort of Spark Notes for malware analysis, or at least just a good reference for fledgling analysts (pun intended).
+Blog about things I've analyzed, projects I've worked on, or general info related to Digital Forensics & Incident Response.

 ## Whoami?

-I'm a Cyber Security Analyst working at Rubica, Inc. I have a background in Digital Forensics and Information Systems Security from my time in the US Navy.
+I work as a CERT Analyst in the public sector.
+I have a background in Digital Forensics and Information Systems Security from my time in the US Navy.
 I have a BS in ISS from American Military University and am working on a graduate certificate in Incident Response from SANS Technology Institute.
 I currently hold the following certifications and am a member of the GIAC Advisory Board:

  <div data-iframe-width="150" data-iframe-height="270" data-share-badge-id="be557b35-16c8-4411-9016-a20b30b84285"></div>
   <script type="text/javascript">